 When I moved from an apartment on Bowery to one on Grand Street in early October, you wouldn’t believe how many skincare products I gave away: unopened bottles of moisturizers and face wash, varying serums and toners and acids and oils.
 This does not account for the volume of makeup that followed: lipsticks, eye palettes, mascaras, pencils, brow gels, two lash curlers I gave to my mom.

 I had this vision in my head of what my medicine cabinet would look like when I moved.
 It was pretty insignificant, with empty shelves sandwiching the one shelf, at eye level, that would hold every single product I both own and use.
 What resulted was the use of two shelves (one for skincare and the other for makeup), which is good enough.

-On the skincare shelf, I maintain a full suite of Drunk Elephant products: two serums, an oil, a face mask, one hydrating gel, two moisturizers and, right next to my sink, a bar of facial cleanser.
+On the skincare shelf, I maintain a full suite of Drunk Elephant products (for which I am an investor): two serums, an oil, a face mask, one hydrating gel, two moisturizers and, right next to my sink, a bar of facial cleanser.
 On this shelf, there are also La Mer products: an oil, a serum, cream, foundation and “miracle broth” (which I swear makes me look like a 12-year-old).
 I have two dispensers, both half empty, of Chanel’s Solution 10.

 On the makeup shelf, there is a brow gel, a liquid eye pen and mascara.
 Concealer, a makeup brush, an eye shadow stick, four lipsticks, a blush, a bronzer (which apparently is “out of fashion,” by the way) and makeup remover.